idrinth-api-bench/issues/.github/PULL_REQUEST_TEMPLATE/full.md

 - [ ] the change has been given a reason in the overview
 - [ ] the change text is reasonable short

-## Desktop

-- [ ] the change can be packaged
-- [ ] the default behaviour did not change
-- [ ] shared code has been extracted in a different file

 ## Notes

 <!-- Write any note or comment.
 You can share your thoughts or ideas. -->